thierrygagne/PY4Ecertificate/README.md

 ## Introduction

-This project sought to produce a map of all commercial outlets who had a fine for food safety violations in the city of Montreal (since 2011).
+This project sought to produce a map of all 6411 commercial outlets that had a fine for food safety violations in the city of Montreal (since 2011).

 [The dataset can be found here](https://www.donneesquebec.ca/recherche/dataset/vmtl-inspection-aliments-contrevenants/resource/7f939a08-be8a-45e1-b208-d8744dca8fc6)